nginx-clojure/nginx-clojure/README.md

 	$ cd nginx-clojure
 	$ lein jar
 	```
-	Then you'll find nginx-clojure-${version}.jar (eg. nginx-clojure-0.2.3.jar) in the target folder.
+	Then you'll find nginx-clojure-${version}.jar (eg. nginx-clojure-0.2.4.jar) in the target folder.
-	The jar file is self contained and only depend on the clojure core jar, e.g clojure-1.5.1.jar
+	The jar file is self contained.
+If your project use clojure  it naturally depends on the clojure core jar, e.g clojure-1.5.1.jar.
+	If your project use groovy it naturally depends on the groovy runtime jar, e.g. groovy-2.3.4.jar.

 2. Configurations
 =================